JennyHuang19/voter-behavior/README.md

 **What makes someone more likely to vote?
 An exploration of predicting whether someone will vote using logistic regression**

-\newline A project by team Approximately Normal
+A project by team Approximately Normal

 In this project, we investigated voter turnout rates over a 14-year period.
 We used data from IPUMS and the American Statistical Association that that were